koral--/blog/source/2016-06-18-weekly-vm-updates.html.markdown

 not just dependency manager cache updates.

 As everything else we use for
-provisioning the OS X VMs, the weekly cache update `Ansible` playbook [can be found on GitHub](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/weekly-cache-update-playbook.yml).
+provisioning the macOS VMs, the weekly cache update `Ansible` playbook [can be found on GitHub](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/weekly-cache-update-playbook.yml).

 You can find this week's Stack `diff`s on GitHub: